Digital-Nations/sustainable-digital-policy/en/general.md

 * UK requires suppliers bidding for major government contracts to commit to achieving Net Zero by 2050 and publish a ‘Carbon Reduction Plan’ through their [Procurement Policy note 06/21: Taking account of Carbon Reduction Plans in the procurement of major government contracts](https://www.gov.uk/government/publications/procurement-policy-note-0621-taking-account-of-carbon-reduction-plans-in-the-procurement-of-major-government-contracts)
 * Canada on April 1 2023, Canada implemented the [Standard on the Disclosure of Greenhouse Gas Emissions and the Setting of Reduction Targets](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32743) which ensures that the process for procurements over $25 million, including taxes, induces suppliers to measure and disclose their greenhouse gas emissions and adopt a science-based target to reduce greenhouse gas emissions in line with the Paris Agreement as part of participating in the Net-Zero Challenge or in an equivalent initiative or standard.

+### Other recommended supplier requirements
+* The supplier must use IT equipment with type I eco-labels where possible.
+* The supplier must report and measure the carbon footprint (up to and including scope 3) on a regular basis (e.g. quarterly) for the service consumed over the duration of the contract
+* The supplier must avoid fuel emissions in trasporting goods and in staff travel to buyer premises for staff engaged in delivering services (e.g. by making use of e-conferencing services and and electric/hybrid vehicles and public transportation)
+* The supplier will ensure services will be operated in such a way as to minimize energy consumption, both for the IT infrastucture and the support infrastructure (buildings, cooling, lighting etc.)
+* The supplier must ensure that wherever possible, power from renewable energy sources is used and water consumption is minimized in service delivery
+* The supplier will provide information to help map the supply chains related to this service, identifying high risk areas

 ### Train procurement officers on sustainable ICT procurement

 * Uruguay have trained over 1000 public buyers and suppliers on sustainable procurement